-Unlike traditional methods of conservation that rely on turf, appliance, fixture replacements etc. and are often localized approaches to solving a global problem, Dropcountr promotes water efficiency by actively engaging with the customers on their water use and the associated costs.
+Unlike traditional methods of conservation that rely on turf, appliance, fixture replacements etc. and are often localized approaches to solving a global problem, the Dropcountr-Rachio program promotes water efficiency by actively engaging with the customers on their water use and the associated costs.
+The project provides a unique opportunity to educate the customers on their indoor and outdoor water use.

 Most importantly, the water conservation savings can be tracked.
-Dropcountr has engaged with researchers with the University of Kentucky to quantify and validate water conservation savings.
+For other programs, Dropcountr has engaged with researchers with the University of Kentucky to quantify and validate water conservation savings.
 Findings from the research are published here: